MarsBase7/CarND-Traffic-Sign-Classifier-Project/README.md

 * **Convert the images to grayscale**

-Use the `cv2.cvtColor(image,cv2.COLOR_RGB2GRAY)` to convert images.
+Use `cv2.cvtColor(image,cv2.COLOR_RGB2GRAY)` to convert images.
 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image4]

 * **Normalize the image data**

-Devide every pixel of an image by `255` to make the pixel value be in 0~1, which can approch the training process starting with a relatively good validation accuracy.
+Every pixel of an image divided by `255` to make the pixel value be in 0~1, which can approch the training process starting with a relatively good validation accuracy.

 Normalize formulas tried: